Hersheypark: Themed areas of the park

 Hersheypark developed a number of themed areas, the first being Carousel Circle, Der Deitsch Platz, and Animal Garden in 1972, followed by Tower Plaza in 1975, Pioneer Frontier in 1985, Midway America in 1996, as well as The Boardwalk at Hersheypark in 2007.
 In 2014, Hersheypark merged several theme areas – Tudor Square, Rhineland, Founder's Circle and Music Box Way, became an area called Founder's Way, while the coal mining region themed area Minetown was re-themed as Kissing Tower Hill.
 The themed areas had featured different music to each area, such as polka-style songs being played in Der Deitsch Platz and Carousel Circle, country music being played in the Pioneer Frontier themed area, the Beach Boys being played near Tidal Force and later in The Boardwalk, as well as Ragtime and jazz music being played in Midway America.
 However, the music was phased into being the same across the park, except in The Boardwalk and Pioneer Frontier.
+However, in 2026, the music in Founders Way was changed to smooth jazz-style music, while Midway America was changed to have Motown play in the area at the same time.
+Both of these changes were to coincide with America 250.
 In the summer of 2020, Hersheypark opened a new themed area called Hershey's Chocolatetown, which included a new entrance plaza, ice cream parlor, flagship retail store, and a Bolliger & Mabillard hyper coaster named Candymonium.
 This includes the first ever Starbucks inside the park.

 Attractions

 Rides

 Hersheypark currently has 73 rides and water attractions in operation across 7 themed regions.
 (ZooAmerica is the eighth themed region.)
 The oldest ride currently in Hersheypark is the Carrousel, a Philadelphia Toboggan Company built ride in 1919 and installed in Hersheypark in 1945.
 The newest ride is Twizzlers Twisted Gravity, built by S&S Worldwide, opened in 2025.

 Hersheypark also has a waterpark called The Boardwalk at Hersheypark, featuring 15 water attractions, and included with a daily admission ticket.
-The Boardwalk was created in 2007 and was most recently expanded in 2018 when Breakers Edge Water Coaster and Whitecap Racer were installed.
+The Boardwalk was created in 2007. n In 2018, Breakers Edge Water Coaster and Whitecap Racer were installed.
+It was most recently expanded in 2026 when a new water play area was installed.